 Should I read any other information and terms?

 Read more about the information we hold, the legal basis for processing it, your individual rights and how we seek consent by taking a look at our comprehensive GDPR Compliance Statement.
 This sets out in detail how we comply with the new GDPR regulations.

 What information will you collect about me?

-You may give us information about you by filling in forms on our site, completing surveys, signing up to email lists, buying something online, or by corresponding with us by phone, email or otherwise and we will only use that information as we specifically state when you provide that information or as set out in this policy.
+You may give us information about you by subscribing as a member, filling in forms on our site, completing surveys, signing up to email lists, buying something online, or by corresponding with us by phone, email or otherwise and we will only use that information as we specifically state when you provide that information or as set out in this policy.
 Please do not submit your personal information to us if you do not want us to collect it.

 Some examples of the information that we collect and how we use it are:

 - Members.
 To join Publishing Talk as a member, you will need to create an account, which will include your username and password.
 Information we collect includes your name, username, when you joined, and your membership level.